 Cause Remedy The projection lens is not correctly focused.
 Adjust the focus of the lens using the focus ring.
-The projector and the screen are not aligned Adjust the projection angle and direction as well as the properly. height of the projector if necessary.
-The lens cover is still closed.
-Open the lens cover.
+The projector and the screen are not aligned properly.
+Adjust the projection angle and direction as well as the height of the unit if necessary.